Things to do

 A visit to, or a trip around, one of Pembrokeshire’s islands such as Skomer is high on the priority list for most visitors … whether you want the peace and tranquillity of bird-watching or seal-spotting, or the excitement of a jet-boat trip.
 Other water sports include surfing, wind surfing, sailing, diving and coasteering.
 Check out award winning coasteering at: Celtic Quest Coasteering and Board Games Surfing

 For those who prefer a little retail therapy, our local market town Narberth has a great reputation for the quality of its shops.
-On every visit there seems to be another shop opening, and you’ll find art and craft galleries, an excellent antiques market, a very fine deli and many small shops selling everything from designer clothes to handmade chocolates.
-Check out the West Wales Antiques Guide for more ideas.
+You’ll find art and craft galleries, excellent antiques markets, two very fine delis and many small shops selling everything from designer clothes to handmade chocolates.
+Check out the Wales Antiques Guide for more ideas.

 Arts and Crafts